 - Experiencing withdrawal symptoms when not drinking

-Symptoms of ETOH Abuse
+Signs and Symptoms of EtOH Abuse

-ETOH alcohol abuse can manifest in a wide range of physical, emotional, and behavioral symptoms.
+EtOH alcohol abuse can manifest in a wide range of physical, emotional, and behavioral symptoms.
 Recognizing these signs is important for identifying when alcohol use may have crossed the line into harmful territory.
 Common symptoms include:

 - Increased Tolerance: Needing to drink larger amounts of alcohol to achieve the same effects.